 If a pupil does bring a mobile phone to school, the phone must be switched off and handed to the school office for safe-keeping until the end of the school day.
-The only exceptions to this will be on school trips, where the school have discretion to allow pupils to carry and use phones if they wish (during planned solo activities), in emergencies or with the express approval of a member of school staff.
+The only exceptions to this will be on school trips, where the school have discretion to allow pupils to use phones in emergencies or with the approval of school staff.